-The emergency fund of personal loans, this type of loan is one option available to make sure you have enough money in your account when you need it.
-It is a convenient way to have access to money quickly for those financial emergencies that pop up when you least expect it.
+The emergency fund of personal loans, an overdraft is one option to make sure you have enough money in your account when you need it.
+It is a convenient way to quickly access your money for those financial emergencies that pop up when you least expect it.
 You only pay interest on the money you use, however there is usually a maximum amount that you can apply for with this type of loan.
 The interest rate can be higher with this type of loan compared to other types of personal loans so make sure you compare.

 The results will show a list of products that best suit your criteria.
 You can then further filter your search by comparing the interest rates and fees, and once you find one that best meets your criteria, you can apply online.
 Your chosen lender will then be in touch with you to notify you of the status of your application.

 Follow these steps to compare personal loan options and select a personal loan that suits your needs: